Many people used to think that it was impossible to write superior quality content while getting top ranking on Google at the same time.

 Bottom line, as long as you put your keyword phrase near the beginning (right), a few times within the article and at the end toward the (left) if possible you will be just fine as far as the on-page optimization goes.

-Other tricks to get top ranking on search engine that will NOT affect your superior quality content in a negative way!
+Other tricks to get top ranking on a search engine that will NOT affect your superior quality content in a negative way!

 Meta Description Tag